Kneaded That

 Picture of the instructions for zucchini spice cake with cinnamon maple buttercream.
 Picture of cake batter in a pan.

-Step 1: Make the batter: Whisk dry ingredients.
-In a separate bowl, mix sugars, oil, eggs, vanilla, milk, and zucchini, then fold in dry ingredients until just combined.
+Step 1: Make the batter: Whisk the dry ingredients in one bowl.
+In another, mix the sugars, oil, eggs, vanilla, milk, and grated zucchini, then fold in the dry ingredients until just combined.

 Picture of the instructions for zucchini spice cake with cinnamon maple buttercream.
 Picture of a freshly baked spiced zucchini snack cake.

-Step 2: Bake the cake: Pour batter into a greased and lined 8x8 pan and bake at 350°F (175°C) for 30–35 minutes, until a toothpick comes out clean.
+Step 2: Bake the cake: Pour into a greased and lined 8x8 pan and bake at 350°F (175°C) for 45–50 minutes (start checking around 30), until a toothpick comes out clean.
+Cool completely.

 Picture of the instructions for zucchini spice cake with cinnamon maple buttercream.
 Picture of cinnamon maple buttercream in a bowl.

-Step 3: Make the buttercream: Beat butter until fluffy.
-Mix in powdered sugar, maple syrup, vanilla, cinnamon, and salt, adding cream or milk as needed for a smooth, spreadable texture.
+Step 3: Make the buttercream: Beat the butter until fluffy, then mix in the powdered sugar, maple syrup, vanilla, cinnamon, and salt, adding a splash of cream or milk as needed for a smooth, spreadable texture.

 Picture of the instructions for zucchini spice cake with cinnamon maple buttercream.
 Picture of a snack cake being decorated with frosting.

-Step 4: Frost & serve: Once the cake is completely cool, spread with buttercream, slice into squares, and enjoy.
+Step 4: Frost and serve: Once the cake is completely cool, spread with the buttercream, slice into squares, and enjoy.

 Hint: Don’t wring out the zucchini!
 Its natural moisture keeps the crumb soft and tender, allowing you to skip extra butter or dairy in the batter.